Swedish Court Finds A$AP Rocky Guilty of Assault

 Per Lennerbrant, the presiding judge, told a news conference that “the evidence in the case has been complex.”
 The victim, 19-year-old Mustafa Jafari, was struck in the back of the head with a bottle but “it could not be established by whom,” he said, adding that “this has affected the assessment of the seriousness of the crime.”

+A$AP Rocky’s lawyer says he is “disappointed” by the decision of a Stockholm court to find his client guilty of assault for his role in a June 30 street brawl in the city.
+Slobodan Jovicic says he had hoped for a “complete acquittal.”
+Jovicic told reporters that it was too early to say whether the ruling from the Stockholm District Court will be appealed.

-The three were released Aug.
+Rocky and his bodyguards were released Aug.
 2 pending the verdict.
 All returned to the United States and are not legally obliged to be present in Stockholm.